maxzintel/simple-k8s/README.md

 # Deploying (locally) with MiniKube
-## Using pods for dev, deployments for prod.
+### Initially built with pods for dev, swapped to deployments for dev/prod.

 ### Steps:
 1. Start minikube (network = public, not internal)